CSCfi/sda-filesystem/README.md

     	log to standard error as well as files
   -debug
     	Enable debug prints
-  -journal-number string
-    	Journal Number/Name specific for Findata uploads -log_backtrace_at value
+  -log_backtrace_at value
     	when logging hits line file:N, emit a stack trace -log_dir string
     	If non-empty, write log files in this directory -logtostderr
-    	log to standard error instead of files -original-file string
+    	log to standard error instead of files
-    	Filename of original unecrypted file when uploading pre-encrypted file from Findata vm -project string
-    	SD Connect project if it differs from that in the VM -quiet
+  -quiet
     	Print only errors
   -segment-size int